Investing term

 A consumer protection on credit-card transactions that lets you reverse fraudulent charges.

 A chargeback is a consumer protection on card payments that lets you reverse a fraudulent or disputed charge by asking your card issuer to claw the money back.
-It's a safety net specific to cards — which is one reason paying by card can be safer than methods with no recourse, and why scammers often push you toward wires or crypto that can't be reversed.
+If a merchant charges you fraudulently or never delivers, the card network can force the funds back to you.

 For example